 - To start the company, Jack Ma borrowed a small amount of money

 - In a novel way, Jack Ma chose the name “Alibaba”

 - The founder of Alibaba is a talented public speaker and showman

 - Alibaba is immersed in technological ingenuity, yet the founder has little expertise

-- Alibaba is the little known giant, which is bigger than Amazon
+- Alibaba is a little-known giant, which is bigger than Amazon